-Before setting up any type of monitoring, however, it is important that you check the laws in your state as well as know the Federal laws.
-Even if your state allows electronic monitoring, there are likely restrictions on where cameras can be placed (bathrooms or dressing rooms are generally a no-no), as well as requirements on how you must notify your employees or customers about the monitoring in place and how the information captured will be used.
-And while video monitoring may be legal, there are potentially different rules for audio recordings because of state and federal wiretapping laws.
+Before setting up any type of monitoring, it is important that you check the laws in your state as well as know federal laws.
+Even if your state allows electronic monitoring, there are likely restrictions on where cameras can be placed (bathrooms or dressing rooms are generally a no-no), as well as requirements on how you must notify your employees or customers about the monitoring in place and how the information will be used.
+While video monitoring may be legal, there are potentially different rules for audio recordings because of state and federal wiretapping laws.

-Since state and federal laws regarding electronic monitoring, wiretapping and eavesdropping laws are constantly changing to adapt to new technology and new situations, we highly recommend you contact a lawyer for specifics on what is allowed at your workplace.
+Since state and federal laws regarding electronic monitoring are constantly changing to adapt to new technology and new situations, we highly recommend you contact a lawyer for specifics on what is allowed at your workplace.

-Most people, polls show, also are supportive of video surveillance cameras, particularly in public places, for protection and security.
+According to polls , people also are supportive of video surveillance cameras, particularly in public places for protection and security.

 When it comes to designing and installing a surveillance system, you are going to have a lot of options.
-Here are some of the most important things you need to consider:
+Here are some of the most important elements you need to consider:

-- What is the main purpose of installing the cameras?
+Determine the goal and purpose of your cameras.
 Is it to prevent intruders from entering the property or is it to keep an eye on employees behind the cash register?
 Defining what you want the system to do is step one because it will help you determine the scope of your security plan.

-Decide where you want to place cameras and which areas are most important to monitor to accomplish your goals?
+Decide where you want to place cameras and which areas are most important to monitor.
 Where to install the cameras and then choosing the right cameras for the location are both important decisions.
 Are the cameras in an area that they can’t be tampered with?
 Is there enough light to get a clear recording?
 Do you need to monitor at night?

-- How do you want your monitoring to work?
+Finally, think about how you will monitor your security system.
 Will someone be monitoring a feed from the cameras 24/7?
 Do you need to add alarms to notify authorities or a security company?
 Do you want to be able to watch a live feed via your smartphone?

-As we said earlier, most states have legal requirements about how and when employees and customers should be notified about CCTV systems, as well as getting their written consent, so make sure you check with your lawyer.
+As previously mentioned, most states have legal requirements about how and when employees and customers should be notified about CCTV systems, as well as getting their written consent, so make sure you check with your lawyer.